No Products in the Cart

 A thick mattress contains more material than a thin mattress.
 Thereby, it is able to provide more cushioning and plushness, two must-have features for a lot of sleepers.
 The enhanced cushioning can also mean greater pressure relief, as the mattress conforms better to your body contours.

 Spine support is a crucial aspect of gaining restful sleep.
 As thicker mattresses contain more layers, they can usually absorb a greater amount of body weight without causing sinkage.
-And when sinkage is prevented, you can sleep easy, knowing that your spine remains in a neutral alignment throughout the night.
+And when sinkage is prevented, you can sleep easily, knowing that your spine remains in a neutral alignment throughout the night.

 Aside from improving sleep quality, a thicker mattress tends to last longer as well.
 This longevity can be attributed to the additional materials used in their construction.
 Plus, thicker beds can also withstand more weight, reducing the likelihood of issues like premature sagging.

-The height of your bed, an aspect that affects bed mobility and bedroom aesthetics, can be decided by the mattress thickness you choose.
+Bed height, an aspect that affects bed mobility and bedroom aesthetics, can be decided by the mattress thickness you choose.
 Generally, the thicker the mattress, the higher your overall bed will be.
 So when you opt for an extra thick mattress, consider whether limited mobility and an incompatible aesthetic will be an issue.

 Thicker mattresses tend to distribute body weight more evenly, reducing the likelihood of creating uncomfortable pressure points.
 This can be particularly beneficial for individuals with pressure ulcers.
 It can also be ideal for those who share the bed with a partner, as it minimizes motion transfer.